alexjdev-cs/android-weather-app/README.md

 # Week 06 - Prove
-## Android weather application using API and background threads
+## Android weather application using a third-party API and background threads

-### TODO
-- Javadoc for all functions
-- Refactor redundant/duplicated code
-- Implement POJO for each potential JSON object
-- Possible redesign to Strategy pattern